Vyral/dani-antelo/_posts/2020-06-24-q-how-is-the-park-at-highland-pines-coming-along.md

 We also had a chance to speak with Jonathan Arrendendo, service consultant for CenterPoint Energy (2:18 in the video above).
 His job is to meet with customers to make sure their needs are being met.
 He also oversees the installation of transformers for new townhomes like the ones being built here at The Park.&nbsp;

-The next step is to pour the streets, and after that, foundations will be built—**it’ll be so awesome to finally see some of these beauties popping up\!&nbsp;**
+The next step is to pour the streets, and after that, foundations will be built—**it’ll be so awesome to finally see some of these beauties popping up!**&nbsp;

 We filmed this a few months ago, so if you have questions about this development or anything else relating to real estate, don’t hesitate to give us a call or send an email.
 We’re always here to help.&nbsp;